jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Delete Duplicates Albums in Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool can be executed in Mode 'Delete Duplicates Albums in Immich Photos'.
+- From version 3.0.0 onwards, the Tool has a feature to 'Delete Duplicates Albums from Immich Photos'.
 - If you configure properly the file 'Config.ini' and execute this Mode, the Tool will connect automatically to your Immich Photos database and will look for all Duplicates Albums in Immich Photos database.
 - If any Duplicated Album is found, the Tool will remove it from Immich Photos.
-- To execute this Extra Mode, you can use the Flag: _'--immich-remove-duplicates-albums'_
+- To execute this feature, you can use the Flag: _'--immich-remove-duplicates-albums'_

     ### Example of use:
     ```